Singapore churches hold online services to mark Easter Sunday

-SINGAPORE - Churches across Singapore conducted Easter Sunday (April 12) services online in view of stringent distancing measures in force islandwide to curb the coronavirus outbreak.
+Churches across Singapore conducted Easter Sunday services online yesterday in view of stringent distancing measures in force islandwide amid the coronavirus outbreak.

-The Heart of God, City Harvest and New Creation churches earlier announced on their websites that Easter Sunday services would be conducted through livestreams and pre-recorded sermons.
+The Heart of God, City Harvest and New Creation churches had announced on their websites that the services would be conducted through live-streaming and pre-recorded sermons.

 More than 10,000 people tuned in for the church's Easter services.